WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-10-26-we-moved-to-jekyll.md

 Migrating from WordPress to Jekyll is easy, in theory.
 I used the Jekyll Exporter plugin to export my posts and pictures.
 The problem is, that the plugin only works when there are no other plugins active.
 I am using around 10 plugins and deactivating them took around 30 min and gave me many 404 and 500 error pages.
 It was a bit annoying but also made me happy to leave WordPress behind.
 Once I had my posts and pictures, I was surprised how well the export was.
 All posts got converted to markdown and could already be used.
 I edited mainly the images so they don't use the WordPress CSS classes anymore and look nice on mobile and desktop and removed some boiler-plate text.
 It took me a couple of hours and some regex to get everything cleaned up.

 ### Docker is awesome
 This migration reminded me of how awesome Docker is and how it can improve the efficiency of developers.
 The theme I am using needs besides Ruby some other Linux programs I have never heard about and also which I didn't want to install on my Windows 10 WSL.
 Instead of going through the kinda complicated build and run process, I use Docker to run and build the whole website.
 The only downside of this approach is that I have to build the website before checking in.
-In the near future, I want to extend the Github Action so it uses Docker to build my website before the deployment.
+In the near future, I want to extend the GitHub Action so it uses Docker to build my website before the deployment.

 ### New Features
 I tried to change as little as possible but the theme I am using has some nice eye candy features.
 The biggest improvement is the built-in dark mode which enables users to switch between a light and dark theme.
 Another nice feature is the listing of posts inside a category including their publish dates.